 Yea Years Ended June 30,

-(% of pre-tax income) 2020 2019 2018
+(% of pre-tax (loss) income) 2021 2020 2019

-Statutory federal income tax rate 21.0% 21.0% 28.1 %
+Statutory federal income tax rate 21.0 % 21.0 % 21.0 %

-State income taxes, net of federal tax benefit 2.1 3.0 2.6
+State income taxes, net of federal tax benefit 2.9 2.1 3.0

-Foreign tax rate differential 24.4 0.7 (0.1)
+Foreign tax rate differential (0.4) 24.4 0.7

-Domestic manufacturing deduction (1.5)
+Federal tax rate differential loss carryback 2.3

-Research and development tax credit (63.2) (1.1) (1.4)
+Research and development tax credit 1.1 (63.2) (1.1)

-Adjustments of prior years' income taxes 45.5 (0.2) 0.2
+Adjustments of prior years' income taxes (0.2) 45.5 (0.2)

-Remeasurement of U.S. deferred taxes 0.1 (49.3)
+Remeasurement of U.S. deferred taxes 0.1

-Transition tax on foreign earnings (0.1) 3.1
+Transition tax on foreign earnings (0.1)

-Non-deductible goodwill impairment 32.5
+Non-deductible goodwill impairment (3.3) 32.5

-Non-taxable income (1.2) (0.1) (0.3)
+Non-taxable income 0.4 (1.2) (0.1)

-Non-deductible expenses 24.9 1.0 0.6
+Non-deductible expenses 24.9 1.0

-Share-based compensation (2.3) (0.5) (0.4)
+Share-based compensation (0.5) (2.3) (0.5)

-Changes in valuation allowances (6.4) 0.2 0.8
+Changes in valuation allowances (0.3) (6.4) 0.2

-Law changes (1.3) (0.7) 0.1
+Law changes (1.3) (0.7)

-Other, net (0.6) (0.6) (0.2)
+Other, net (0.1) (0.6) (0.6)

-Effective income tax rate 75.4% 22.7% (17.7)%
+Effective income tax rate 22.9 % 75.4 % 22.7 %

 Deferred taxes are recorded for temporary differences between the carrying amounts of assets and liabilities and their tax bases.
 The significant components of deferred tax assets and liabilities that are recorded in the consolidated balance sheets are summarized in the table below.
 A valuation allowance is required when it is more likely than not that all or a portion of a deferred tax asset will not be realized.
-As of June 30, 2020, the Company had net operating loss carryforwards of \$4.1 million and \$1.5 million in the United Kingdom and Singapore, respectively.
+As of June 30, 2021, the Company had net operating loss carryforwards of \$8.2 million, \$1.7 million and \$0.7 million in the United Kingdom, Singapore, and Sweden, respectively.
 These losses have an indefinite carryforward period.
-However, realization of these future tax benefits is expected to be limited to approximately \$2.3 million in the United Kingdom and \$0.0 million in Singapore.
-The company also had state net operating loss carryforwards of \$292.5 million expiring between fiscal years 2021 and 2040.
-A significant portion of the state net operating loss carryforwards are subject to an annual limitation that, under current law, is likely to limit future tax benefits to approximately \$3.1 million.
+However, realization of these future tax benefits is expected to be limited to approximately \$3.9 million in the United Kingdom, \$0.0 million in Singapore and \$0.0 million in Sweden.
+The Company also had state net operating loss carryforwards of \$388.8 million expiring between fiscal years 2022 and 2041.
+A significant portion of the state net operating loss carryforwards are subject to an annual limitation that, under current law, is likely to limit future tax benefits to approximately \$11.0 million.
 Realization is dependent on generating sufficient taxable income prior to expiration of the loss carryforwards.
-Although realization is not assured, management believes it is more likely than not that all of the deferred tax asset will be realized.
-The amount of the deferred tax asset considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carryforward period are reduced.
+Although realization is not assured, management believes it is more likely that not that all of the deferred tax asset will be realized.
+The amount of the deferred tax asset considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carry forward periods are reduced.

-Valuation allowances decreased by \$0.4 million during fiscal year 2020.
-The expiration of \$4.0 million net operating losses for which no tax benefit was recognized, caused a reduction in the valuation allowance.
-This was partially offset by a \$3.6 million increase in net operating losses incurred in certain tax jurisdictions for which no tax benefit was recognized.
+Valuation allowances increased by \$1.0 million during fiscal year 2021.
+The expiration of \$2.6 million net operating losses for which no tax benefit was recognized, caused a reduction in the valuation allowance.
+This was offset by a \$2.6 million increase in net operating losses incurred in certain tax jurisdictions for which no tax benefit was recognized.
+As a result of a law change in the United Kingdom which will increase the tax rate in future years, the United Kingdom valuation allowances were remeasured at the new rate causing an increase of \$1.0 million.